b-rad-c/bl-music-player/README.md

 This is a proof of concept app, it has limited functionality and may not fully work as expected.
 But it is a demo of blender app templates and well as blender as a python module.
 It shows how you can reuse code between two blender apps.

 # usage
+* download zip file from `dist` directory
+* click the blender logo in the topbar then "Install Application Template"
+* select zip file
+* File > New > Bl Music Player App

+# development
 To setup a local dev environment from source:

 ```bash